fieldtrip/website/example/measuring_the_timing_delay_and_jitter_for_a_real-time_application.md

 	n
 	end

-4) Now using a different matlab sessiosn we access the FT buffer on the localhos
+4) Now using a different MATLAB sessiosn we access the FT buffer on the localhos

 	cfg=[];